Albie Armin: Career

-Armin began his career at Ipswich Town.
-On 3 August 2022, he joined National League South club Braintree Town on loan for the first half of the 2022–23 season.
-He made his first-team debut for Ipswich Town against a senior men's side on 18 October 2022, coming on as an 87th-minute substitute for Edwin Agbaje in a 1–0 defeat at Cambridge United in the EFL Trophy.
+Armin made his first appearance for Ipswich Town against senior opposition on 18 October 2022, coming on as an 87th-minute substitute for Edwin Agbaje in a 1–0 away defeat at Cambridge United in the EFL Trophy group stage.
 The East Anglian Daily Times reported that "within seconds he had produced a perfectly-timed slide tackle to prevent a dangerous Cambridge counter-attack".